 More bizarreness.
 This is an experimental film that is difficult to put into words; a woman dozes off one afternoon and finds recurring images crossing her mind, such as a phone that’s off the hook, a knife, a flower, a key… What does it all means?
 Well, that’s up to debate.
 Even as a whole, this is very difficult to describe as anything other than an avant-garde art film.
 You see things that sort of make sense, but for the most part, this utilizes dream logic; you see images, they’re unexplained, and it’s up to you to figure out what it all mean.

-Now this is in the same vein as an Andalusian Dog, and they would make a great double feature together.
+Now this is in the same vein as An Andalusian Dog, and they would make a great double feature together.
 They’re both under twenty minutes (this one is only 14 minutes), surreal as can be and completely open to interpretation.
-It’s the kind of film that you study, and you can have a completely view on it each time you watch it.
+It’s the kind of film that you study, and you can have a completely different view on it each time you watch it.
 What I got from it was that this is a woman, possibly under anesthesia or something of the like, with personal demons, considering suicide.
 I’ve read theories that this is about a woman finding her own personal identity through getting involved in a conventional relationship, I’ve also read theories that this has a lot to do with Freud, and the knife represents a tool to sever a relationship in two.

 There is a lot about this that works on a subconscious level to be very affecting.
 For example, the music is unnerving and constant, there’s a lot of eerie shadow work, and it’s a lot like that M.C.
 Escher relativity painting in film form in a number of spots, you’ll know it when you see it.
 Because it works on a subliminal level, you end up doing a lot of the work, which is pretty cool.
 I’m pretty certain that this is about death, but I won’t be writing up any thesis about this.
 It’s worth the 14 minutes because you will never see anything quite like it.